Sumboard

 The Visualization & Context Management Layer presents results in understandable formats and remembers your conversation flow.
 When you ask "show me the top three by revenue," the system knows you're still talking about products from your previous question.
 It maintains conversational state, letting you drill deeper without re-establishing context every time.

 This three-layer architecture is what makes conversational BI feel natural.
-You're not fighting with software—you're exploring data the way you'd discuss it with a colleague.
+You're not fighting with software.
+You're exploring data the way you'd discuss it with a colleague.

 The Customer-Facing Opportunity (Not Just Internal)